 I do not know about you, but regardless if I am happy about the product or service, who would want to be in a relationship dynamic built on deception?
 Yes, I know people raised to price haggle (or a ho), and I suppose if they never find out, don’t care, or they just exemplify the adage “ignorance is bliss,” then enjoy those knives because that is what it comes down to (just don’t come crying when you get kicked to the curb).

 The reason why they are raking in the cash is that many of us are complacent idiots, myself included, and I say that because there is only so much you and I could focus on.
-So many times, we as consumers rely on the integrity of the seller.
-Without it, we are the innocent doe-eyed calf in the hands of the wolf.
+So many times we as consumers rely on the integrity of the seller.
+Without it, we are the innocent doe-eyed calf in the hands of the wolf (and the wolf is not going to tell you whether or not their herpes is intermission).

 Many of these websites and brands utilize the same basic template, along with the same product photography, and the only difference is the logo (they have a thing for brands that start with the letter “k”).